juju/docs/src/en/charms-storage-k8s.md

 Juju-managed storage can be provisioned either dynamically or statically.

+See Kubernetes [Storage classes][kubernetes-supported-volume-types] documentation for the list of storage backends ("provisioners") supported by Kubernetes.

-The topic of storage is covered in a non-Kubernetes context on the [Using Juju Storage][charms-storage] page.
+Generic Juju storage (non-Kubernetes) is covered on the [Using Juju Storage][charms-storage] page.

 ## Juju-managed storage